openownership/openownership.beta/_guide/legal.markdown

 ## Creating a definition of beneficial ownership in law

-For those countries without an existing BO register, the first legislative tasks will likely comprise defining in law what constitutes BO; how this interacts with the concept of legal ownership (see Figure 1 below); and under what circumstances companies and individuals should have to make BO declarations.
+For those countries without an existing BO register, the first legislative tasks will likely comprise defining in law what constitutes BO; how this interacts with the concept of legal ownership (see [Figure 1](#figure-1) below); and under what circumstances companies and individuals should have to make BO declarations.
 As the definition will constitute the foundation of the disclosure regime, it is important to ensure that no significant loopholes exist within it.
 For countries where a legal definition of BO already exists, meanwhile, the need to revisit legislation offers an ideal opportunity to ensure BO definitions remain in line with current best practice.

 > ##### Resources
 >
 > An example definition, and detailed analysis of the strengths and shortcomings of BO definitions implemented across the globe, is available in OO’s policy briefing: [Beneficial ownership in law: Definitions and thresholds](/uploads/definitions-briefing.pdf).
+{: .resources-box }

 BO should be clearly and [robustly defined](/principles/robust-definitions) in law, with specific thresholds used to determine when ownership and control is disclosed.
 Specifically: